felleg/felleg.gitlab.io-backup/content/reads/read-18-building-successful-communities-of-practice.md

 # :star: Star quotes

 1. (p.
-9) Communities of practice give people opportunities to experiment with what they have learnt, in a safe environment and with the support of other people.
+9) Communities of practice give people opportunities to experiment with what they have learned, in a safe environment and with the support of other people.
 1. (p.
 11) Silos can form where a group of people feel a deeper loyalty to each other than to other groups of people.
 Communication between